psevestre/openid-fapi/Financial_API_Grant_Management.md

 ## Authorization server's metadata

+`grant_management_mode_supported`
+OPTIONAL.
+JSON array containing a list of Grant Modes which are supported.
+If omitted, the default value is no supported modes.

 `grant_management_actions_supported`
 OPTIONAL.
 JSON array containing a list of Grant Management actions which are supported.
 If omitted, the default value is no supported actions.